Enforcing Strict Vertex and Edge Validation

 raise KeyError(f"Undefined property key: {key}")

-expected_type = SCHEMA["properties"][key]["type"]
+expected = SCHEMA["properties"][key]["type"]

-if not isinstance(value, expected_type):
+if not isinstance(value, expected):

 g = traversal().withRemote(conn)